vix993/Iris-Flower-Classification/README.md

 Tensorflow.js: Building the Neural Network using compact javascript code.

-cd ´./tensorflowJs/´,
+cd `./tensorflowJs/`,

-run ´node ./generateTest.js´ to generate the training set, then ´node ./index.js´ to run the application.
+run `node ./generateTest.js` to generate the training set, then `node ./index.js` to run the application.

 Octave: Equation based implementation of logistic regression, using the following article as reference: